 2nd Generation - Aris Janse Vanderbilt 1653-1715

 Aris was Jan's firstborn son.
-In 1677 he married Hilletje Vanderbeek.
-After Jan moved to Bergen NJ, Aris and his brother, Jacob, took over his farm.
+In 1677 Aris married Hilletje Vanderbeek.
+After Jan moved to Bergen NJ, Aris and his brother, Jacob, took over his Brooklyn farm.
 Eventually Aris bought 60 acres of forested swampy land on Staten Island, but never moved there.
 He died after 1711.

 A Jacob Vanderbilt earmark from 1725 was renewed by his grandson, also Jacob, in 1772